Kolintang: Origins

 Initially, the kolintang musical instrument consisted of few pieces of wood placed in a row on top of the players' legs, who were sitting on the ground with both legs straight in front of them.
 From time to time, the use of player's feet is replaced with two banana sticks.
 The use of resonator boxes began to be used since the arrival of Prince Diponegoro and his followers who brought gamelan to Minahasa to undergo exile in 1830.
 The use of kolintang musical instruments is related to traditional beliefs of the Minahasa people, such as in ceremonies for worshiping ancestral spirits.

 Along with the arrival of Christianity to the Minahasa land, rituals of worship of animism and dynamism began to be abandoned.
 Kolintang reappeared by a blind man named Nelwan Katuuk who composed kolintang notes according to diatonic scales and was introduced again in 1940.
 Kolintang only consists of one melody consisting of diatonic tones, with a distance of two octaves.
 As an accompaniment, stringed musical instruments such as guitar, ukulele, and bass are used.

 Development

-Kulintang develops continuously.
+Kolintang develops continuously.
 In 1954, kolintang already has a pitch of two and a half octaves and still has a diatonic tone composition.

 In 1960, it grew again until it reached three and a half octaves with notes of 1 sharp, naturel, and 1 mole.
 The basic tone is still limited to three keys (naturel, 1 mole, and 1 crus), the pitch has expanded to four and a half octaves from F to C. The development of the kolintang musical instrument is still ongoing, both in terms of the quality of the instrument, the expansion of the pitch range, and the shape of the resonator box.